Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 As an action, your movement doesn't provoke opportunity attacks.
 Each hostile creature you move within 5 feet of must make a Dexterity saving throw once per turn.
 On failure, it has the prone condition and takes bludgeoning damage equal to 2d4 plus your Wisdom Modifier.
 This can only affect a number of creatures equal to up to your proficiency bonus.

 # Fleeting Soar
 Beginning at 6th level, you can command the wind to sweep you off the ground.
 When you take the [[dash]] action on your turn, you can grant yourself a flying speed equal to your walking speed until the end of that turn.
-If you are still airborne when this effect ends, you fall unless you have another means of staying aloft.

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a short or long rest.